Our Services

 Published on: 4/24/2026

-Red light therapy is a gentle, non-invasive treatment that can improve circulation, ease joint stiffness, support muscle recovery, and boost skin health in older adults through carefully paced sessions.
-By following a senior-friendly dosing plan—starting with shorter, twice-weekly treatments and gradually building to maintenance—you can maximize benefits while minimizing side effects.
+Red light therapy (RLT) is a safe, non-invasive treatment for seniors that supports better circulation, reduced joint stiffness, faster muscle recovery, and healthier skin.
+A senior-friendly dosing plan—beginning with shorter, twice-weekly sessions and gradually progressing to maintenance—helps maximize benefits while minimizing side effects.

-Detailed week-by-week protocols, energy density targets, safety tips, monitoring strategies, and guidance on when to seek medical advice are all outlined below for a complete picture of how to integrate RLT safely into your wellness routine.
+Below, you'll find detailed week-by-week protocols, energy density targets, safety precautions, monitoring strategies, and clear guidance on when to consult a doctor, giving you a complete roadmap to safely integrate RLT into your wellness routine.

 As we age, our bodies may need a little extra help to maintain healthy skin, ease joint stiffness, support muscle recovery, and boost overall well-being.
 Red light therapy (RLT) is a non-invasive, low-risk treatment that uses specific wavelengths of red and near-infrared light to stimulate cellular repair and reduce inflammation.
 For older adults, a gentle, carefully paced approach—"Red light therapy for seniors dosing"—is the key to safe, effective results.